apache/systemds/troubleshooting-guide.md

 		<scope>compile</scope>
 	</dependency>

-SystemML can then be rebuilt with the `commons-math3` dependency using Maven (`mvn clean package -P distribution`).
+SystemDS can then be rebuilt with the `commons-math3` dependency using Maven (`mvn clean package -P distribution`).

 ## OutOfMemoryError in Hadoop Reduce Phase